Tusnu/single-price-grid-component/README.md

 ## Overview

-A Frontend Mentor project to replicate a given design of a QR code graphic with only CSS and HTML.
+A Frontend Mentor project to replicate a given design with only CSS and HTML.

 ### The challenge